-You don’t have to be from a technical background to benefit from this course – it’s great for other people involved in copywriting, too.
-In fact, this course is for anyone involved in writing marketing copy for software, technical products and services, and who:
+You don’t have to have a technical background to benefit from this course.
+This course is designed for anyone involved in writing marketing copy for software, technical products and services.
+It's for those who:

-We’ve been teaching technical writing skills for years, too.
+We’ve been teaching technical writing skills for years.
 So when one of our technical writing clients (a software company) told us they were looking for a course on copywriting for some of their staff, we decided to create a new online course that met this need.

 You will learn:

 The course modules are delivered over the Web in small, manageable video presentations.
 The content is released weekly, over a period of four weeks, but you can take longer to complete the course if that is better for you.

 These are full of practical examples and techniques you can use right away.
 You can download the course handouts as PDF files.

 You’ll be given a project (based on a real, open source application) to work on throughout the course.
 This is a great way to put your learning to practice.

 Cherryleaf is a technical writing services company formed in 2002 by people with a passion for technical communication and learning development.

 Cherryleaf is recognised as a leader within the technical communication profession.
 Our staff have written articles for the Society for Technical Communication's (STC) Intercom magazine, the Institute of Scientific and Technical Communicator's Communicator journal and tekom's TCWorld magazine.
 They've also written books on technical communication.
 We've presented webinars for Adobe, Madcap Software or the STC, and we've spoken at various conferences around the world.

 Today, organisations throughout Europe use Cherryleaf’s services so they can provide clear information that enables users and staff to complete tasks productively.